rstudio/rstudio-conf-2022-program/lightning-talks/zero-setup-r-workshops-github.md

 talk_id: 22056
 talk_slug: zero-setup-r-workshops-github
 talk_type: lightning
+talk_tags: [community, teaching, tool]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Zero-setup R workshops with GitHub Codespaces
+talk_title: "Zero-setup R workshops with GitHub Codespaces"
 # A short version of the title, suitable for small displays
 talk_title_short: Zero-setup R workshops with GitHub Codespaces
 # A link to your talk's materials, when ready